-This was a path that we chose and while friends might not understand me I’m okay with that because my family’s health is more important!
+I had to realize that this was a path we chose and while friends might not understand me I’m okay with that because my family’s health is more important!

-Friends may not understand you because of a season of life you’ve been put in.
+2. Friends might not understand you because of a season of life you’ve been put in.

 (If you find yourself in a season like this I’d love to reach through the screen and give you a big hug.
 Your life has been turned upside down in so many ways and you’re trying to find a new normal.
 I know it feels difficult right now but I promise that your new normal will come if you continue moving forward as best as you can.)